ambrosus/sdk-java/README.md

 network.pushEvent(event).execute();
 ```

-After such measures have been taken, it is not possible to get json data from this event until you are authorized as a holder of an account which was used to create the event or, conversely, if you are a holder of one of its child accounts:
+After such measures have been taken, it is not possible to get json data from this event until you are authorized as a holder of an account which was used to create the event or as holder of one of its child accounts:

 ```java
 Event privateEvent = network.getEvent(event.getSystemId()).execute();